 What can I make ahead for Christmas?

-When we think of make ahead Christmas recipes, usually desserts are top of the list, however with a little planning and prep, you'll be able to make your Christmas mains, sides and desserts at least a day before.
+When we think of make ahead Christmas recipes, usually desserts are top of the list.
+However, with a little planning and prep you can also make your Christmas mains, sides and entrees at least a day before!
 That's great for freeing up oven space on Christmas day.
 Here are our top tips for preparing Christmas dinner in advance.

 What can I freeze ahead for Christmas

 Festive ice-cream desserts are the ultimate make ahead recipe.
-You can make ice-cream terrines, ice-cream bombes and those pretty choc-mint cakes (check out the recipe below).
+You can make ice-cream terrines, ice-cream bombes and those pretty choc-mint cakes.
 But you can even go as simple as swirling crushed candy canes through softened vanilla ice-cream.
 Refreeze in a loaf tin or a pudding basin.
 When ready to serve decorated with melted chocolate and crushed candy canes.

 - Sausage rolls are also great for freezing.
-Our giant sausage roll can be frozen and kept in the freezer for up to a month.
-Simply allow to cool after cooking.
-Then wrap in baking paper and plastic wrap and freeze.
+Make a giant sausage roll which can freeze for up to a month.
+Bake it, then allow to cool after cooking.
+Wrap first in baking paper then tightly in plastic wrap and freeze.
 Thaw in the fridge overnight and then reheat in the oven until the meat is hot.

 - Uncooked gingerbread dough and pastry dough can be frozen.
 Once it's been formed into a disc, wrap in baking paper and plastic wrap and freeze for up to a month.
-Defrost then proceed to roll out as per the recipe.
+Defrost in the fridge then proceed to roll out as per the recipe.